 No tax or interest is levied on your withdrawal or repayments as long as you follow the rules.
 To know what your required annual repayment is, check your CRA MyAccount.

 Pros of the Home Buyers’ Plan

-1. Become An Homeowner Quicker: For some people, the funds you can withdraw from your RRSP through the HBP program can make the difference between becoming an homeowner now, or having to wait a few more years to save a down payment.
+1. Become An Homeowner Quicker: For some people, the funds you can withdraw from your RRSP through the HBP program can make the difference between becoming a homeowner now or having to wait a few more years to save a down payment.

 Cons of the Home Buyers’ Plan

-Other Ways To Save For Your Down Payment
+Other Ways To Save For Your Home Down Payment

-- Good Old Savings: Start putting money aside in a savings account until you get to your desired goal.
+- Good Old Savings: Start putting money aside in a savings account until you reach your desired goal.

-- TFSA: Use your Tax-Free Savings Account to save money as well as keep all the income earned in the account.
-More about saving in your TFSA here.
+- TFSA: Use your Tax-Free Savings Account to save money and keep all the income earned in the account.
+Learn more about saving in your TFSA here.

 - Gifts and Other Windfalls: Monetary gifts from family and friends, workplace bonuses, tax refunds, etc., can be put aside to build up your down payment.